nav-dev-2000/docsbot-dev-testing/src/pages/docs/source-api.md

 ## List Sources

-This endpoint lists all teams that the API key user has a role for.
+This endpoint lists all sources for the given team and bot.
 It accepts a GET request with the following parameters:

 `GET https://api.docsbot.ai/teams/:teamId/bots/:botId/sources`